Marketing Analytics

 Our Work

-As part of our work, we publish self-service dashboards for team members to understand campaign performance and key marketing KPIs.
-Our dashboard page lists our currently supported dashboards and our framework for publishing a new dashboard.
+We publish self-service dashboards to help teams understand key marketing KPIs.
+Our dashboard page lists our supported dashboards and the framework for publishing a new one.

 How We Work